vslutov/llb3d/README.md

     For mine.MyType = Each MyType
     Next

-This will cause the variable 'mine.MyType' to loop through all existing objects of cutom type MyType.
+This will cause the variable `mine.MyType` to loop through all existing objects of cutom type MyType.

-Finally, the 'Delete Each' command allows you to delete all objects of a particular type.
+Finally, the `Delete Each` command allows you to delete all objects of a particular type.
 For example:

     Delete Each MyType